 The quality of your proposal represents a critical component, and the strength of an application will be based on how well thought out the honors proposal is.
 Please read the proposal guidelines carefully.

-For the 2014-15 academic year, the deadline for submission is 5pm, Thursday, July 31, 2014.
+For the 2014-15 academic year, the deadline for submission is 5:00pm, Thursday, July 31, 2014.
 Last-minute entries are always risky!
 Plan ahead, so that you can meet the application deadline!
-Late applications will NOT be accepted.
+Incomplete and late applications will NOT be accepted.

 Who can do honors?

 Important to keep in mind!
 Admission to the honors program is highly competitive.
 Decisions are final and will be based on both eligibility and the strength of the thesis proposal.
 There are enrollment limitations on the honors program.
 Students who are otherwise eligible may not be admitted because of limited seating.
-Applicants are advised to have an alternative course to take should their application to honors be unsuccessful.
+Applicants are advised to sign up for an alternative course in Phase II should their application to honors be unsuccessful.

 What is it?